 This is a review of your IT and security-related operations to look for policy and process weaknesses that are often the underlying reasons for your technical vulnerabilities.
 Typically in conjunction with a larger network security assessment, I will meet with your IT, operations, finance, and other staff members to uncover gaps in areas such as security policies, information management, system patching, passwords, local admin privileges, malware protection, mobile security, event logging/monitoring, software development, incident response, disaster recovery, and so on.

 Consider this type of assessment if you want to evaluate the operations side of security in order to meet compliance and contractual requirements or want to build out your information security program without having to perform a formal IT security controls audit.

 If you’re looking for guidance and unbiased insight on various aspects of your information security program, I can help.
-Common consulting projects that I work on include:
+Common consulting projects I work on include:

-I often bill this work by the hour and you can purchase a block of retainer time, in advance, at a discounted rate.
+I bill this work by the hour and you can purchase a block of retainer time, in advance, at a discounted rate.

 I will also perform a remediation validation assessment and deliver a summary report outlining which of the original critical- and high-priority findings have been resolved for you to share with management, customers, and other stakeholders.
 Finally, I’ll make myself available to you and your team after I deliver my report to answer any questions or address any concerns.
 See what my clients are saying about my security assessment and penetration testing deliverables.

 I bill my work on fixed-fee basis or hourly where necessary.
 Either way, I’ll set your expectations so you’ll know what you’re getting and exactly what it’s going to cost before the engagement begins.